-The majority of LLM and agent benchmarks today are still configured in \emph{context-limited simple environments}, where an agent is placed in a compact and closed world, interacts for only a short horizon task instance~\citep{hendrycksmeasuring} or synthetic non-real users~\citep{maharana2024evaluating}.
+The majority of LLM and agent benchmarks today are still configured in \emph{context-limited simple environments}, where an agent is placed in a compact and closed world and interacts over only a short-horizon task instance~\citep{hendrycksmeasuring} or with synthetic, non-real users~\citep{maharana2024evaluating}.
 While such settings facilitate reproducibility and experimental comparison, they substantially under-specify the memory demands faced by real-world agents.
-Therefore, strong benchmark performance often reflects proficiency in in-context pattern matching or short-term reasoning, rather than the ability to accumulate, retain, and reuse knowledge across extended interactions and evolving preferences of user contexts.
+Therefore, strong benchmark performance often reflects proficiency in in-context pattern matching or short-term reasoning, rather than the ability to accumulate, retain, and reuse knowledge across extended interactions and evolving user preferences and contexts.
 This mismatch leads to a notable utility gap: agents that achieve high scores on existing benchmarks frequently fail to exhibit long-term adaptation, user personalization, or task-specific skill reuse in open-ended, dynamic environments.